 Intreo is a new service from the Department of Social Protection which will provide a single point of contact for all employment and income supports.
-Currently Intreo is available in 4 Department of Social Protection offices.
-More Intreo centres are due to open in 2013.
-Details of new locations will be published on welfare.ie and Intreo will be available in all offices by 2014.
+Currently Intreo is available in several Department of Social Protection offices.
+More Intreo centres are due to open during 2013.
+Details of new locations will be published on welfare.ie.

 To get Jobseeker's Allowance you must:

 To get Jobseeker’s Allowance you must be unemployed.
 However, there are circumstances in which you can do some work and get Jobseeker’s Allowance.
 You can also take up to two weeks holiday in a year and continue to get your payment.

 If you get part-time or casual work (up to and including 3 days per week), you may still be paid a proportion of your Jobseeker's Allowance.
 However, you must show that you are trying to get full-time employment.

 If you have been getting long-term Jobseeker's Allowance (over 390 days or 15 months) and you take up part-time work for less than 24 hours a week you may be eligible for the Part-time Job Incentive Scheme (PTJI).
 This scheme allows you to take up part-time work and get a special weekly allowance instead of your jobseeker’s payment.
 Days of unemployment on Jobseeker's Benefit count towards the 390 days if your Jobseeker’s Benefit claim was immediately before the award of Jobseeker’s Allowance.